LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220212.md

 And the other module that has been merged is Networking API.
 What's wrong that has been due to with 22w06a, which was quite painful, because Mojang moved a lot of stuff and kind of wrecked tags.
 But it's for the better.
 Now we can actually have tags for any ~~linking trees.
 What I found awful there, in the API~~, so that's nice.
 But it caused some issues with QSL porting.
 Basically we had to disable the Tags API for now until it gets properly rewritten.

 And there was a little debate we had a month ago, that had to be brought up into the table again, which was more than two points in QSL.
 The main issue was, we think game entrypoints loader doesn't make a lot of sense, because it doesn't make it really game-agnostic, or version-agnostic as it needs a quite lengthy injection method, which uses raw ASM.
 So that's terrible for maintenance and it means that for new versions that change the entrypoint logic, it require a loader update.
 The thing is, game entrypoints loader are kind of useless in some way, it's because normally when you use an entrypoint, it's because you have an API to call stuff to look into.
-If you don't have an API, you are most likely to use entr[ mixins.
+If you don't have an API, you are most likely to use entry mixins.

 So we did a little vote and turns out a lot of people think that it's fine to move them to QSL, so we did that.
 And just to be clear, the pre-launching point still in the loader, which still can be used for loading if you have a big mod.
 And the module the entrypoints has been moved to is the most small module of QSL.
 Basically it doesn't have any dependencies.
 It only contain the event framework.
 Little utility for multiple testing servers and well now, the game entrypoints.
 So it's generally easy to Jar-in-Jar it if needed.
 That's all for now.
 There are still a lot of new PRs to go through.
 Yeah, I think that's it.